ncatlab/nlab-content/pages/4/5/3/0/354/content.md

   \,.
 $$

 All we can say for sure is that _at least_ one such 2-cell exists, and that the 2-cells themselves may be composed in some way.
-This is precisely what the horn-filler consitions in a Kan complex encode.
+This is precisely what the horn-filler conditions in a Kan complex encode.

 To see this for the composition of 2-morphisms, we need to move further up in dimension.
 The task of analyzing the combinatorics of k-simplices and their boundaries in the above fashion quickly goes beyond what can be handled in a naive fashion.
 Luckily, this combinatorial problem has been completely solved by [[Ross Street]] in his work on [[oriental]]s.